Frequently Asked Questions

 Keep it simple.
 You can wash your nappies together with your light coloured laundry.

 1) Cold pre-wash (optional) – only needed for soiled nappies.
-This removes excess soiling from the fabric, so that the main wash done in clean water produces the best results.
+This usually lasts 30 minutes for most machines.
+It removes excess soiling from the fabric, so that the main wash done in clean water produces the best results.

 2) Main machine wash:

-– Cycle lenght: About 2 hours.
-Quick wash modes tend to use less water and may not clean the nappies as effectively.
+– Cycle lenght: Minimum 2 hours.
+Do not select quick wash modes, as these tend to use less water and may not clean the nappies as effectively.

 – Temperature: 40 ⁰C